close

 There's nothing worse than the frustration and discomfort associated with constipation and leading experts have spoken to Starts at 60 about what can cause it in over-60s and the most effective treatments.
 Source: Getty Images.

 Fibre is found naturally in many fruits, vegetables, grains, beans and legumes and, because it’s hard for the stomach to break down, it actually helps to keep the digestive system moving.
 Soluble fibre is found in many legumes, fruits, vegetables and oats and is considered better for constipation than insoluble fibre found in whole grains, nuts, seeds and bran.
-Resistant starch, which is the third type, promotes the production of good bacteria and improves overall bowel health and is found in foods such as pasta and rice.
+Resistant starch, a third type, promotes the production of good bacteria and improves overall bowel health, and is found in foods such as pasta and rice.

 “Soluble fibre allows more water to remain in the stool, making it softer and easier to pass,” Wardill explains.
 “Fibre also helps support a diverse and healthy microbiome [all of the genetic material within the collection of microorganisms in the gut] by providing a nutrient source for the bacteria that reside in our guts.”